Lunebun/ID-Assignment-Final/README.md

 A few of them are Jerry Wang: https://www.awwwards.com/sites/jerry-wang-design-more and Gayane Belonovich: https://www.awwwards.com/sites/ggb
-Moreover, any time I was not sure of any incoporate code to design I referenced to Mosh : https://www.youtube.com/channel/UCWv7vMbMWH4-V0ZXdmDpPBA and W3Schools : https://www.w3schools.com/
+Moreover, any time I was not sure of any incoporate code to design I referenced to Mosh : https://www.youtube.com/channel/UCWv7vMbMWH4-V0ZXdmDpPBA and W3Schools : https://www.w3schools.com/ The Format and Color Scheme is heavily inspired by Brian Design: https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A